Do I have the right to wear tribal regalia or other items of religious or cultural significance, like an eagle feather, at my graduation ceremony?

 So, does an object like an eagle feather count as an adornment?

 YES.
 It would be worn attached to your cap and gown, rather than replacing them.
 Other examples of adornment could include beaded caps, necklaces, or tribal honor cords.

 Is an eagle feather considered an object of religious or cultural significance?

 YES.
 Federal law clearly recognizes the religious and cultural significance eagle feathers have in many Native American communities.
 Thus, eagle feathers are recognized as objects of religious and cultural significance, and students have the right to wear an eagle feather as an adornment at their graduation ceremony.

 Rarely.
 The only time a school may be able to limit a student’s right is if they can prove the item is likely to cause a substantial disruption or material interference with the graduation ceremony.
-Schools cannot use this exception to limit eagle feathers.
+Schools cannot use this exception to limit eagle feathers3.

 Is an object, like an eagle feather, considered a substantial disruption or material interference?